ZeyueT/VidMuse/README.md

 ## 🎯 Infer

+- **Quick Start with Hugging Face:**
+  You can quickly start inference using the Hugging Face model hub.
+Refer to the [VidMuse on Hugging Face](https://huggingface.co/HKUSTAudio/VidMuse) for detailed instructions.

+- **Local Inference:**
-- Before running the inference script, make sure to define the following parameters in `infer.sh`:
+  Before running the inference script, make sure to define the following parameters in `infer.sh`:
   - `model_path`: Path to the model directory.
 This is where the model files are stored.
 Default is `'./model'`.
   - `video_dir`: Directory containing the videos for inference.
 This is where the input videos are located.
 Default is `'./dataset/example/infer'`.
   - `output_dir`: Directory where the output generated music will be saved.
 Default is `'./result/'`.